Gastric Bypass Surgery Sydney | Specialist Bypass Surgeon (Roux-en-Y & Single Loop)

 Roux-en-Y Gastric Bypass

-This is the traditional and widely established form of Gastric Bypass surgery.
+The traditional and widely established form of gastric bypass surgery.

 • Significant reflux